Code of Conduct, Privacy, and Security Policies

 If you have not yet received government approval to attend #OSM24, early bird registration rates will be extended throughout the meeting to U.S. federal government employees only.

 #OSM24 welcomes those who assist others in need during the Ocean Sciences Meeting.
 Caregivers are individuals who are at the meeting to assist with childcare or those with ADA needs.
-Caregivers may register for free at any registration counter on-site; valid identification is required.
+Caregivers may register for free at the meeting services counter on-site in the registration area; valid identification is required.

 Registered attendees may purchase guest passes.
 Registered guests may not attend the oral or poster scientific sessions; however, they may visit the Exhibit Hall, attend the Opening Reception, and attend all keynote lectures.
 Guests may also purchase tickets to social events at the advertised rates.